 - Children in foster care are there due to some sort of trauma or dysfunction in their biological family’s home.

 You will be required to get them to and from counseling sessions and have the mental capacity to work with the child to help them overcome their weaknesses.

 Some may view this as a negative if they are not strong enough to tackle this challenge.
-Others view this as an amazing benefit to adopting a teenager, as you are giving your adopted teen the opportunity to heal and to have a better life.
+Others view this as an amazing benefit to adopting a teenager, as you are allowing your adopted teen to heal and have a better life.

 The Emotional Impact of Adoption and Adolescence

 Adoption of any kind can stir up many emotions from all involved.